Pediatric Liver Transplant

 In the weeks after transplantation, many families stay in the Ronald McDonald house so they can be close to their University of Chicago physicians and care team.
 After about a month or so, most children are ready to return home.

-Some children continue to come to Comer Children’s Hospital for years for their long-term follow-up care.
+Some children continue to come to Comer Children’s for years for their long-term follow-up care.
 But many of our patients come from beyond the Chicago area, throughout the Midwest or even across the globe -- so they return to their home physicians for long-term follow-up.
-Comer Children’s Hospital team remains in close contact with patients’ home hepatologist or gastroenterologist to assure proper long-term follow-up and to promote a smooth transition to an adult hepatologist as each patient nears adulthood.
-For patients who come to Comer Children’s Hospital from outside the U.S., members of our pediatric liver transplant team may even travel to a region that has drawn many transplant patients, to provide follow-up care and monitoring care for a group of patients.
+The Comer Children’s team remains in close contact with the patients’ home hepatologist or gastroenterologist to assure proper long-term follow-up and to promote a smooth transition to an adult hepatologist as each patient nears adulthood.
+For patients who come to Comer Children’s from outside the U.S., members of our pediatric liver transplant team may even travel to a region that has drawn many transplant patients, to provide follow-up care and monitoring care for a group of patients.

 Dedicated Care Team Supports Each Patient’s Recovery